Ferrite-FEM/Ferrite.jl/docs/src/manual/fe_intro.md

 * *Finite Element Procedures* by K.J.
 Bathe
 * *The Finite Element Method: Its Basis and Fundamentals* by Olek Zienkiewicz, Robert Taylor and J.Z.
 Zhu
-* *Higher-Order Finite Element Methods* by Pavel Šolín, Karel Segeth and Ivo Doležel This list is neither ment to be exhaustive, nor does the absence of a work mean that it is in any way bad or not recommendable.
+* *Higher-Order Finite Element Methods* by Pavel Šolín, Karel Segeth and Ivo Doležel This list is neither meant to be exhaustive, nor does the absence of a work mean that it is in any way bad or not recommendable.